calebdinsmore/data-anonymizer/README.md

 ## Configuration Column Types

-These are the different available types and the different attributes each recognizes:
+These are the different available types and the different attributes each recognizes.
+Each column type that produces output containing or potentially containing alphabetical characters also accepts the following attributes:

+- `upper`
+    - Set to `true` to uppercase the generated value for a given column
+- `lower`
+    - Set to `true` to lowercase the generated value for a given column

 ### city